JustEnoughMod/JustEnoughMod/docs/FAQ.md

 - High flexibility
 - Easy PLugin system

+## What is not going to be supported?

+Not much on this side besides web games.
+The reason is simply the Vulkan only ideology and high optimization for performance and possible support for FSR/DLSS, Raytracing, etc.

+## Want to contribute?

+JEM is open source and contributions are great.
+Just fork the project and make sure you installed pre-commit correctly (see Getting started).

 ## Platform support

 JEM does support Windows and Linux, however MacOS is possible but not developed currently due to the lack of tester.